luzianscherrer/heirhold/README.md

 ## Introduction

-It is estimated that around [one-fifth](https://www.nytimes.com/2021/01/13/business/tens-of-billions-worth-of-bitcoin-have-been-locked-by-people-who-forgot-their-key.html) of all cryptocurrency holdings are inaccessible and permanently locked forever due to lost private keys.
+It is a well-known fact that a considerable amount of cryptocurrency holdings are inaccessible and permanently locked due to lost private keys.
+According to an estimate by Chainalysis, about [one-fifth](https://www.chainalysis.com/blog/bitcoin-market-data-exchanges-trading/) of all Bitcoin is affected.

 Heirhold is a smart wallet solution that addresses this problem by implementing a secure, time-locked recovery mechanism.